MARY-MINU-MICHAEL/DATA_ANALYSIS_PORTFOLIO/README.md

 # Mary Minu Michael

 ## 🚀 About Me
-Hi, I'm Mary Minu MIchael! 👋I'm a data analyst who is taking baby steps towards the vast field of data analytics.I did a post graduation in Applied Statistics and data analytics and an undergraduation in Mathematics.
+Hi, I'm Mary Minu MIchael! 👋I'm an aspiring data analyst who is taking baby steps towards the vast field of data analytics.I did a post graduation in Applied Statistics and data analytics and an undergraduation in Mathematics.
 I have a very good background in Mathematics and Statistics and now I want to build a strong background in data analytics field.

 I was always fascinated about solving puzzles and playing with numbers.
 So I hope I'll be able to find interesting patterns and hence create valuable insights from a dataset just like solving a puzzle.